My Experience Living With Pancreatitis

-A Vegan diet (not vegetarian—there is a big difference), is typically considered a very low fat diet.
-However, what one must consider is that even though strict vegans do not eat meat or dairy products, they still use oil in cooking and that is something you will not do, isn't that right?
+A vegan diet (not vegetarian—there is a big difference) is considered a very low-fat diet.
+However, you must consider that even though strict vegans do not eat meat or dairy products, they still use oil in cooking, and that is something you should avoid.

-Keep in mind that not all vegan recipes will work for you because some do contain too much fat for a damaged pancreas, but they do give you ideas to use in order to cook some tasty "should be safe" meals.
-Some substitution or elimination of certain ingredients such as sauces, salad dressings, avocado and other high fat, oily foods may be necessary.
-Either substitute or cut out those foods which contain fat, look like fat, smell like fat, and most likely are fat from any vegan recipe.
-And...
+Keep in mind that not all vegan recipes will work for you because some do contain too much fat for a damaged pancreas.
+However, they can give you ideas for tasty and generally safe meals.
+Substitution or elimination of certain ingredients such as sauces, salad dressings, avocado, and other high-fat foods may be necessary.

 Do this for at least six months or until your pain, nausea, and abdominal tenderness is gone.
 Then, you can try to alter your diet to include some dairy, fish, and poultry.